Table of Contents

 An epidemiologist investigates diseases, finds out how they are being transmitted, and comes up with solutions to cure them.
 This involves doing some fieldwork – conducting interviews and collecting samples – and noticing the pattern behind how a disease is spreading.

-As a result, Epidemiologists are public health professionals who not only help find a cause behind a disease but also design healthcare planning strategies, oversee public health programs, educate the community, and contribute to health policy.
+As a result, epidemiologists are public health professionals who not only help find the cause behind a disease but also design healthcare planning strategies, oversee public health programs, educate the community, and contribute to health policy.
 In short, this is a super-important job that will require you to be skilled in medicine, research, analytics, and communication.

 Zoologists study all kinds of animals, ranging from the smallest of microorganisms to, well, the killer whale.
-This involves looking at their characteristics, behaviors, and learning how these creatures interact with their ecosystems.
+This involves looking at their characteristics and behaviors and learning how these creatures interact with their ecosystems.

-The job of a biological technician (or a clinical technician) is to conduct laboratory tests that analyze different biological organisms and their processes.
+The first on the list of the most sought-after biotechnology jobs – the job of a biological technician (or a clinical technician) is to conduct laboratory tests that analyze different biological organisms and their processes.
 This involves helping medical scientists collect different biological samples, designing and conducting tests, and analyzing the results.

 Not only do bio technicians look at body fluids, tissues, and bacteria culture, but they also create models of the results of their analysis.
 To be able to understand this micro-world, these biology enthusiasts need to be experts at using lab instruments, advanced robotics, specialized computer software, and automated equipment.

-If you found any of these career options in biotechnology interesting, find out what qualifications these jobs require.
+- If you found any of these biotechnology jobs interesting, find out what qualifications these jobs require.

 Until then, Ciao!